jwodder/doapi/docs/cli/index.rst

 (potentially) *non*-unique name.

-When the user specifies an object identifier that could be an ID, slug, fingerprint, or name, the order of resolution is as follows:
+When the user specifies an object identifier that could be an ID, slug, fingerprint, or name, the default order of resolution is as follows:

 1. If the identifier is an integer and there is an object of the relevant type with that integer as its ID number, :program:`doapi` uses that object.